sebastien-plutniak/open-archeocsean/README.md

 *open-archeOcsean* is powered by the [*spatialCatalogueViewer*](https://github.com/sebastien-plutniak/spatialCatalogueViewer/) application.

-# Contributions

-Contributions are welcome and can be done:

-* by email: sebastien.plutniak_at_cnrs.fr
-* by creating an [issue](https://github.com/sebastien-plutniak/open-archeocsean/issues) or a [pull request](https://github.com/sebastien-plutniak/open-archeocsean/pulls) on the *github* repository.

 # Terms of Use

 The use of the *Open-archeOcsean* catalogue denotes agreement with the following terms: